tangible-landscape/3D_modeling_immersion/README.md

 1. Install Blender 2.77 (more stable on 32 bit built)
 2. Install Blender virtual_reality_viewport addon
-3. Install and activate BlenderGIS addon
+3. Install BlenderGIS addon
+4. Download the repository into a new folder and run blender
-4. Open immersive_extention.blend in blender
+5. Open immersive_extention.blend in blender
-5. Activate both of the installed addons in Blender-preferences-addon menu
+6. Activate both of the installed addons in Blender-preferences-addon menu
-4. Load and run the immersive_extension.py in blender scripting environment .
+7. Load and run the immersive_extension.py in blender scripting environment .
 You should be able to see the Tangible Landscape gui on the 3d view toolbar
-5. From the gui click "turn on watch mode"
+8. From the gui click "turn on watch mode"
-6. For testing the functionality copy the point.ply from sample_data folder to the Watch folder.
+9. For testing the functionality copy the point.ply from sample_data folder to the Watch folder.
 You should be able to see the geometry changed.

 ![Immersive extension GUI](https://github.com/tangible-landscape/tangible-landscape-immersive-extension/blob/master/blob/blender_gui_1.PNG)